bartongroup/RATS/README.md

 ```

 where `x` and `y` are the names of the conditions to compare, as they appear in the `sample_to_covariates` table within the `so` object.
 For additional parameters, please refer to the documentation of this function.

+Depending on the number of transcripts in the annotation, this calculation can become quite slow.
+We are looking into ways to improve performance there.
+In the meantime, if you are in doubt, try with a reduced annotation to verify that the program works properly in your environment.

 The output is a List object with three elements: